Bug #4801

 I add Aaron in the discussion since he is the original author of these two classes.
 He might have useful feedback.

-Updated by jianwu jianwu over 13 years ago
+Updated by jianwu jianwu about 14 years ago

 I changed several hashmap/hashtable/vector variables in some static classes, one static hashmap variable in a normal class, one static linkedlist variable in one ptolemy class, explicitly removing useless objects after a window is close or using weak reference.
 Now the memory used by Kepler suite will not increase much after opening and closing big workflows.
 I'll do more tests on it.
 I can list my changes if anyone is interested.
 More bugs need to be fixed in reporting suite.

-Updated by Daniel Crawl over 8 years ago
+Updated by Daniel Crawl about 9 years ago